icesat-2UT/PhoREAL/README.md

 ![PhoREALScreenshot](/images/PhoREAL_screenshot_v3.30.png)

-<h4>Copyright 2020 Applied Research Laboratories, University of Texas at Austin
+<h4>Copyright 2020 University of Texas at Austin

 This package is free software; the copyright holder gives unlimited permission to copy and/or distribute, with or without modification, as